 - PMS Status: PMS Policy Framework was developed and adopted in 2017.
-Revised in 2019.
-Manual PMS is in place; still to be cascaded down to all tiers of Management and eventually other levels.
+Revised in 2019 and again in 2021.
+Manual PMS is in place; still to be cascaded down to all tiers of Management (planned for latter part of 2022) and eventually other levels.
 The Municipality is working towards implementing an automated system. - SDBIP Status: In place; revised and updated annually.
-Draft for 2021/22 is in progress.
+Draft for 2022/23 is in progress.